brucemwarren/100-days-of-code/log.md

 **Thoughts** This is considerably easier to understand with a little Java, Python, SAS, etc. under my belt as well.

+### Day 2: 7 January 2018

+**Today's Progress**: Halfway through Bootstrap section.
+I'm a fan so far.
+No real difficulties, but then again it is mostly following directions so far.

+**Thoughts**: Again, this has been a great choice so far.
+I want to get going on my Python Masterclass as well.
+I am thinking I will give this through the first project and then poke into that class next.
+I finished the free version of codecademy Python; very basic, but gave me the flavor at least.

 ### Template: